 Updated Feb 1, 2022

 Brrrrr!
 Baby, it’s cold outside and it’s going to get colder yet.
 But don’t despair!
-KHD officially declared February 1st to be National Hygge Day in 2019 and we have been celebrating ever since.
+KHD personally declared February 1st to be National Hygge Day in 2019 and we have been celebrating ever since.
+We’re working on making it official!
 Hygge (pronounced hoo-gah) is a concept that inspires joyful living, togetherness, peace and warmth.

 So, in this, our 18th Anniversary Year, we offer 18 fun ways to bring a little hygge into your life!